-The public at large is encouraged to nominate worthy and qualified candidates from within all the disciplines that make up the spectrum of Complementary and Alternative Medicine.
-This individual may have made their contribution as an advocate, researcher, practitioner, health care provider, instructor or in one of the many other roles that make up this hugely diverse field.
+The public at large is encouraged to nominate worthy and qualified candidates from within the disciplines that make up the spectrum of Complementary and Alternative Medicine.
+This individual may have made their contribution as an advocate, researcher, practitioner, health care provider, instructor or in one of the many other roles that make up this diverse field.

 Making a significant contribution to the field of Complementary and Alternative Medicine in Canada, the candidate for this award is an individual who:

 - Demonstrates a commitment to the field of complementary and alternative medicine

 - Displays vision, leadership and integrity throughout their activities

 - Collaborates across disciplines and healing philosophies